derekshiii/A3-DualUD/README.md

 ```

 - **Note:** You must specify the trainer for this step using `target_adapt_pseudo_label_trainer_uncertain`.
+## ✅ TODO List

+- [ ] Upload the full source code to the repository
+- [ ] Add installation instructions and environment requirements
+- [ ] Provide usage examples and command-line arguments
+- [ ] Upload pre-trained checkpoints
+- [ ] Provide links to datasets or dataset preparation guide
 ## Citation

 If you find our work useful in your research, please consider citing our paper.